The History Of Hawkins

 Founded in 1938, Hawkins has become a widely known and respected chemical distributor.

 Hawkins serves thousands of businesses and municipalities throughout the Central United States.
-We employ more than 300 professional and operational staff, including experienced chemists and engineers, trained technicians and drivers, and customer support specialists.
+We employ approximately 750 people, professional and operational staff, including experienced chemists and engineers, trained technicians and drivers, and customer support specialists.

 A string of key decisions and service strategies have led Hawkins to continue to grow and innovate along with our customers.
 For example…

 1938 Right from the beginning, Hawkins stressed service.
 Our rapid growth has been attributed both to our development of strategic alliances with manufacturers and our recognition of specific customer needs.
 In 1938, Hawkins distributed 12 products; today, the company provides businesses and communities with thousands of products.

 In a defining move, the company expanded its range of services and products, functioning as a sales agent for bleach-maker Vel-Tex Chemical.
 It was a comfortable fit, and in 1971 Vel-Tex became a Hawkins wholly owned subsidiary.
 The Vel-Tex location is now referred to as Hawkins Terminal One and is located on the Mississippi River in St. Paul.